Underfloor Heating Market Size and Share

 Underfloor Heating Market Analysis by Mordor Intelligence

-The underfloor heating systems market stands at USD 5.5 billion in 2025 and is forecast to reach USD 7.89 billion by 2030, advancing at a 7.48% CAGR.
+The underfloor heating market size stands at USD 5.5 billion in 2025 and is forecast to reach USD 7.89 billion by 2030, advancing at a 7.48% CAGR.
 Growth reflects stricter energy-efficiency mandates, rapid urbanisation, and heightened awareness of low-carbon comfort solutions.
-Europe’s zero-emission building agenda anchors demand, while Asia-Pacific benefits from smart-city programmes and strong heat-pump deployment.
-Hardware remains the revenue foundation owing to large-scale pipe and cable demand, yet services are evolving into a strategic revenue stream as connected controls create lifetime value opportunities.
+Europe’s zero-emission building agenda drives demand, while the Asia-Pacific region benefits from smart-city programs and robust heat-pump deployment.
+Hardware remains the revenue foundation, owing to large-scale pipe and cable demand; yet, services are evolving into a strategic revenue stream as connected controls create lifetime value opportunities.
 Competition is shifting from pure hardware supply toward platform-based offerings that couple hydronic or electric heat sources with data-driven optimisation services.
-Premium hospitality projects, digitised retrofit programmes, and bio-based components together form the most attractive opportunity pool during the forecast period.
+Premium hospitality projects, digitized retrofit programs, and bio-based components collectively form the most attractive opportunity pool during the forecast period.

 Key Report Takeaways

-- By system type, hydronic solutions held 61.3% of the underfloor heating systems market share in 2024 and electric alternatives are forecast to expand at 8.5% CAGR through 2030.
+- By system type, hydronic solutions held a 61.3% market share in the underfloor heating market in 2024, and electric alternatives are forecast to expand at an 8.5% CAGR through 2030.

-- By component, heating pipes and cables accounted for 46% share of the underfloor heating systems market size in 2024, whereas control systems are advancing at 9.8% CAGR.
+- By component, heating pipes and cables accounted for a 46% share of the underfloor heating market size in 2024, whereas control systems are expected to advance at a 9.8% CAGR.

 Global Underfloor Heating Market Trends and Insights